 Physical Therapy Really Does Help

-When my surgeon suggested physical therapy as one of the natural ways to stop neck pain.
+When my surgeon suggested physical therapy as one of the most effective natural ways to stop neck pain.
 I could not imagine how it would help.
 It seemed like nothing more than a way for the insurance company to delay the inevitable.
 I felt as if I had to jump through their hoops before I would get any real help.
 I admit that I was wrong.
-My physical therapist gave me ways to help myself.
-Pulling stretchy bands and using an arm cycle seemed to help the most.
+My physical therapist gave me good ways to help myself.
+Pulling stretchy bands and using an arm cycle seemed to help the most, especially when I was already in pain.
 The physical therapist said that it gets the blood flowing.
 It also increased my strength and range of motion.
 I highly recommend physical therapy if you were diagnosed with cervical spinal stenosis.
 However, you have to keep up with it at home to achieve lasting results.
+You can’t quit after the treatment plan ends.

 I pull out my Shiatsu Massage Pillow with Heat when I need help for an aching neck.
 My son bought it for me a few years ago, and it has been a godsend.
 It can be used with or without heat.
 Two strong steel balls rotate beneath soft material, and I am able to control the pressure by simply leaning back harder against my recliner or car headrest.
 It has saved me from debilitating pain many times.
 If you do not have one, I highly recommend getting one.
 Be sure that it is a shiatsu massaging device and not something that does nothing more than rattle the skull.
 I had a vibrating massaging device for the neck, and it intensified the headache.
 I had to take it back.